Cythara/Cythara/README.md

 ### Inside the duel room:
 1. Players:
-    * Start by downloading an AI generated background music of that genre.
+    * Start by downloading an **AI generated background music** of that genre.
     * Once the background music is generated, a **15 minute timer** starts.
-    * Players must use this time to come up with lyrics and/or other instrumental music of their choice, which suit with the background music.
+    * Players must use this time to come up with lyrics and/or other instrumental music of their choice, which suit the background music.
     * By the end of 15 minutes, the players must upload their **original** song.
 2. Audience:
     * Audience are basically the judge of this game.